Blobfolio/blob-mimes/wp/readme.txt

 To install this plugin as [Must-Use](https://codex.wordpress.org/Must_Use_Plugins), download, extract, and upload the `blob-mimes` folder to your mu-plugins directory via FTP.
 Please note: MU Plugins are removed from the usual update-checking process, so you will need to handle future updates manually.

 == Changelog ==

+= 0.7.0 =
+* [New] Display a warning on the Update and Plugins pages if a plugin's contributors have changed since the last update.

 = 0.6.7 =
 * [Improved] Aliases are now checked for all allowed types.